Angoumois grain moth: Description

 The ovoid eggs are initially white when laid, but soon turn towards a shade of red and measure approximately 2 mm long.

 Though rarely seen due to their growth stages taking place within a single grain, larvae of the Angoumois grain moth are yellowish-white with a small yellowish-brown head and 10-15 mm in length.
 The average lifespan of the adult Angoumois grain moth is 15 days, with a maximum of 30 days if living under the optimal temperature.

 Adult Angoumois grain moths have a wingspan from 10-15 mm and a body length of 5-10 mm.
 Like most moths, they have 4 wings, 6 legs and are brownish-grey, or pale brown in colour.
 They exhibit dark spots on their tapering forewings, about two-thirds from the base of their wings.
 Their uniquely curved hind wings give them a distinguishing characteristic from other moths, with hairs along the edge of the wings.
 The forewings are golden-yellow, with their light grey hind wings giving the whole moth an overall brown colour.
 Adult males are differentiated by a black thin and pointed abdomen whereas adult females express a colourless bulky and long abdomen.

 Distribution and habitat

 The Angoumois grain moth spread around the world with trade and it is now a cosmopolitan species.
-It is known to occurs throughout Africa, Central and South America, Southeast and southern USA, the southern half of Eurasia (primarily below the 38th parallel north), Australia and New Zealand.
+It is known to occur throughout Africa, Central and South America, Southeast and southern USA, the southern half of Eurasia (primarily below the 38th parallel north), Australia and New Zealand.
 The Angoumois grain moth is mostly found in warmer climates, but small populations have been documented in colder climates, such as Russia.
 There has been several recordings of its presence in imported products in the United Kingdom, but the moth has not established itself there.
 The optimal temperature at which it can survive is around 30 C, with a relatively high humidity of around 75% providing optimal conditions for hatching.
 Generally, the moth's habitat is predominantly situated within areas of agricultural development and agroecosystems.